 • Increased efficiency: Connected vehicles provide you with a constant stream of data that you can analyze and use to improve fleet management, routing and traffic management, distribution schedules, and more.
 For example, a local transportation agency may find that a less-used bus route may be better served by contracting with a ridesharing service—saving money and reducing environmental impact.

-• Enhanced experiences: As wireless connectivity improves through 5G deployments, edge solutions, and further network densification, there will be an opportunity for better passenger experiences.
+• Enhanced experiences: As wireless connectivity improves through 5G deployments and further network densification, there will be an opportunity for better passenger experiences.
 Real-time, location-specific information helps riders plan better and minimize wait times.
 And new technologies like augmented reality (AR) can put useful information right in front of them.
 Once on board, in-vehicle infotainment and targeted advertising keeps riders engaged and opens up new revenue streams for your organization.

 • Safer roads: Controlling and automating transportation reduces the opportunities for human error while decreasing the number of people in vehicles—contributing to safer streets and roads.
 With fewer accidents, and lower traffic congestion, response times for emergency vehicles will also decrease—potentially saving even more lives.